 But one of the bonus features of Ginger is the sentence checker that uses contextual spelling correction.

 It will mark your spelling errors based on the context of your sentence.
-It will find mistakes including bare and bear, to and too and many other common homonyms.
+It will find mistakes, including bare and bear, too, and many other common homonyms.

 If you want a really quick and easy way to check your writing, you can try Grammar Check.

-It is an online app that is free to use, and you don’t even need to register or supply your email address.
+It is an online passive voice checker that is free to use, and you don’t even need to register or supply your email address.

 That’s a nice change from a lot of free apps that pester you for your details.

-You don’t need to download any software either.
-All you need to do is paste in your text and then check for any words that are underlined.
+You don’t need to download any software, either.
+All you need to do is paste in your text and then check for any underlined words.

-When you click on the underlined text, the app will tell you if it is the passive voice.
+When you click on the underlined text, the app will tell you if it is passive.

 There is also an option to give you an explanation about the grammar point.

-That is quite a lot of help for you from a simple free checker online.
+That is a lot of help for you from a simple free checker online.

 They will find your passive structures very fast, and then you can get to work on fixing them.

-It doesn’t take much time to change to active sentences.
+It doesn’t take much time to change passive sentences to active.
 It will improve your writing clarity.

-No matter which one you select to use, you will be making a good choice.
+No matter which passive voice corrector or checker you select to use, you will be making a good choice.